Fourth Star (FSTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fourth Star Historical Price

-According to the latest data gathered on Fourth Star live price page, the current price of Fourth Star is 0.01990626USD.
-The circulating supply of Fourth Star(FSTR) is 9.65M FSTR , giving it a market capitalization of $192.17K.
+According to the latest data gathered on Fourth Star live price page, the current price of Fourth Star is 0.01800662USD.
+The circulating supply of Fourth Star(FSTR) is 9.65M FSTR , giving it a market capitalization of $173.83K.

 The Fourth Star Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FSTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.